One-Particle Density Matrix Framework for Mode-Shell Correspondence: Characterizing Topology in Amorphous Higher-Order Topological Insulators: The mode-shell correspondence

 which equals to one for $\lambda=1/2$, and vanishes for $\lambda=0,1$, thereby excluding modes confined entirely to $\mathcal{A}$ or its complement.
 The sum $\mathcal{I}$ accounts for all modes with support across the boundary of $\mathcal{A}$, meaning all $0 < \lambda<1$, and not only the chiral edge modes pinned at $\lambda=1/2$.
 As a result, Eq.~\eqref{eq_intermediate_sum} over estimates the mode index by including possible contributions from trivial correlations between the edges of the chain, and local correlations across the boundary of $\mathcal{A}$.

 To isolate the topological edge correlations, we introduce the overlap

 multiplying each term in the sum in Eq.~\eqref{eq_intermediate_sum}, where $\ket{\lambda}$ are the eigenstates of the restricted one-particle density matrix with corresponding eigenvalues $\lambda$.
-The operator $\theta$ acts as a filter projecting into a subregion $\mathcal{A}_{\rm shell} \subset \mathcal{A}$ containing the chiral edge modes.
+The operator $\theta$ acts as a filter projecting into a subregion $\mathcal{A}_{\rm shell} \subset \mathcal{A}$ containing the chiral edge modes (see Fig.~(\ref{Fig:chain})).
 The operator $\theta$ is therefore diagonal in the position basis, where the diagonal entries are chosen as any smooth function of position that equals to one within $\mathcal{A}_{\rm{shell}}$ and decays to zero outside.
 We refer to the boundary of $\mathcal{A}_{\rm shell}$, identified by $\nabla \theta \neq 0$, as the shell.
 The overlap $\mathcal{O}_\lambda$ can only be nonzero for modes that have support inside $\mathcal{A}_{\rm shell}$.
-This means that $\mathcal{O}_\lambda$ is zero for any modes that are locally correlated across the boundary of $\mathcal{A}$, as they have no support in the shell region.
+This means that $\mathcal{O}_\lambda$ is zero for any mode that is locally correlated across the boundary of $\mathcal{A}$, as it has no support in the shell region.
+Bulk modes with support both in $\mathcal{A}_{\rm shell}$ and in $\mathcal{A}^{\rm c}$, the complement of region $\mathcal{A}$, can have a nonzero $\mathcal{O}_\lambda$.
+The distance between the shell and the boundary of $\mathcal{A}$ must therefore be larger than the correlation length in order to exclude such trivial contributions.
 Any other local modes with support in $\mathcal{A}_{\rm shell}$ also have a vanishing $\mathcal{O}_\lambda$, since the locality of the chiral symmetry operator enforces that the chiral pairs $\ket{\lambda}$ and $C\ket{\lambda}$ are locally orthogonal.
 Nonlocal modes resulting in trivial correlations between the two ends of the chain do not yield a contribution to the weighted sum, even though their individual overlaps are nonzero.
 In this case, the restricted one-particle density matrix has degenerate eigenstates with $\lambda=1/2$ that appear in symmetric and antisymmetric combinations of the two ends.
 The chiral symmetry operator $C$ flips the relative sign between the two chiral partners, so that one mode has an overlap $\mathcal{O}_\lambda=+1$, and its chiral partner an overlap $\mathcal{O}_\lambda=-1$.
 As both eigenvalues are summed with opposite-sign weights, the two modes cancel, so trivial edge correlations do not contribute to the index.